 Use the prop or props you bring to stimulate conversation about your organization’s work, and to elicit questions and an emotional response from your prospect.

 Before going in to meet with a prospect, think about all of the stories you have heard about your organization’s work.
 Which are the most compelling?
 Which do you enjoy telling the most?
 Prospects love to hear true stories about the work your non-profit is engaged in.

 Prepare to tell three such stories in advance of your meeting.
 Tell them to yourself, your spouse, and/or a friend or co-worker.
 Be ready to tell them at the meeting.
 Once you are sitting across from your prospect, you’ll know whether to tell them or not.
 Perhaps you’ll use one, perhaps two, maybe all three.
 No matter how many you end up using, you’ll feel better knowing you have three great stories about your work in your back pocket.

 #4: Have a Plan

 If you have a plan for the conversation, you’ll feel much better going in to make an ask.
-I suggest that you write out your plan, at least until you get comfortable with asking.
+I suggest that you write out your plan, at least until you get comfortable with asking for donations.
 Writing out the plan works well for both phone and in person asks.

 Your plan should include personal questions you can ask the prospect, stories you can tell, and a general flow of conversation that culminates in using my six-step formula for making great asks.
 Put all of this into a flow chart so that you know what to do when you get into the room.
 It will make you feel much more comfortable that walking into an ask and winging it.